John Ibbitson: Career

 In 2013, Ibbitson and Darrell Bricker co-authored the book The Big Shift: The Seismic Change in Canadian Politics, Business, and Culture and What It Means for Our Future.
-One of the terms used in the book was the “Laurentian Consensus,” which Ibbitson coined in a 2011 article about the 2011 Canadian Federal Election as "the political, academic, cultural, media and business elites" in central Canada who were responsible for shaping Canadian identity.
-He associated the "Laurentian Elite” with the Liberal Party of Canada, while associating "The Conservative Coalition" with prairie populism that dominates Western Canada's politics.
-Ibbitson suggested that the gradual decline of the Laurentian Consensus was due to infighting within the Liberal Party, demographic changes in the 905 region that shifted "Ontario's orientation toward the West", rising oil prices fueling economic and population growth in Western Canada, a weakening Quebec separatism movement, and a growing sense of patriotism.
-However, he argued that the Laurentian Elite can regain influence if they understand "who rejected it and why".

 In January 2014 Ibbitson began a one-year leave of absence from the Globe, to serve as a senior fellow at the Centre for International Governance Innovation and to work on a biography of Prime Minister Stephen Harper, which was published in August 2015.
 In 2016, the book won the Shaughnessy Cohen Prize for Political Writing.

-Ibbitson and Darrell Bricker co-authored the book "Empty Planet: The Shock of Global Population Decline," which was published separately in 2019 in the United States, Great Britain and Canada, and in Chinese, Spanish, Japanese and Korean.
+Ibbitson and Bricker co-authored the book "Empty Planet: The Shock of Global Population Decline", which was published separately in 2019 in the United States, Great Britain and Canada, and in Chinese, Spanish, Japanese and Korean.

 He is married to Grant Burke.